How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • A stop sign when laughter is not okay

-• A checklist showing replacement behaviors
+• A checklist showing replacement behaviours

 • A thermometer showing levels of stimulation